Skip to content

 What did ancient Greeks eat?

 The ancient Greeks had a simple and healthy diet.
-They mainly ate cereals (from which they made bread), vegetables, cheese, eggs and fruit.
+They mainly ate foods, like cereals (from which they made bread), vegetables, cheese, eggs and fruit.
 Legumes, especially lentils and chickpeas, were also an important ingredient.
 Those who lived on the islands or near the coast also ate fresh fish.
 Meat, such as deer, hare and boar, was eaten infrequently.
 For poorer Greeks, the only time they ate meat was when an animal was sacrificed for the gods during a festival.

 Men and women ate separately.
 If the house was too small to have separate eating areas, the men would eat first with the women, children and slaves serving them.
 They typically ate three or four meals a day.